cvanh/wiri/backend/README.md

 - [ ] add media to producer
 - [ ] add media to products
 - [ ] implement $user-can() in be
+- [ ] do security audit of fillible fields

 ## faq
 **could not find driver (Connection: sqlite, SQL: PRAGMA foreign_keys = ON;)**